CSG-Bantang/neuronalCA/README.md

 ## References:

-1. <a name="1"></a> Hodgkin, Alan L., and Andrew F. Huxley.
+1. <a name="1"></a>Hodgkin, Alan L., and Andrew F. Huxley.
 "A quantitative description of membrane current and its application to conduction and excitation in nerve."
 The Journal of physiology 117.4 (1952): 500.

-<a id="1">[1]</a> Hodgkin, Alan L., and Andrew F. Huxley.
-"A quantitative description of membrane current and its application to conduction and excitation in nerve."
-The Journal of physiology 117.4 (1952): 500. <br>
-<a id="2">[2]</a> Escosio, Rey Audie S., and Johnrob Y. Bantang.
+2. <a name="2"></a>Escosio, Rey Audie S., and Johnrob Y. Bantang.
 "Frequency response analysis of a Hodgkin-Huxley neuron in a generalized current density stimulus."
-Proceedings of the Samahang Pisika ng Pilipinas (2016). <br>
+Proceedings of the Samahang Pisika ng Pilipinas (2016).
-<a id="3">[3]</a> Pang, James Christopher S., Christopher P. Monterola, and Johnrob Y. Bantang.
+3. <a name="3"></a>Pang, James Christopher S., Christopher P. Monterola, and Johnrob Y. Bantang.
 "Noise-induced synchronization in a lattice Hodgkin–Huxley neural network."
-Physica A: Statistical Mechanics and its Applications 393 (2014): 638-645. <br>
+Physica A: Statistical Mechanics and its Applications 393 (2014): 638-645.
-<a id="4">[4]</a> Tsuchiya, Takashi and Yamagishi, Daisuke.
-"The Complete Bifurcation Diagram for the Logistic Map" Zeitschrift für Naturforschung A, vol. 52, no. 6-7, 1997, pp. 513-516. https://doi.org/10.1515/zna-1997-6-708 <br>
+4. <a name="4"></a>Tsuchiya, Takashi and Yamagishi, Daisuke.
+"The Complete Bifurcation Diagram for the Logistic Map" Zeitschrift für Naturforschung A, vol. 52, no. 6-7, 1997, pp. 513-516. https://doi.org/10.1515/zna-1997-6-708.
-<a id="5">[5]</a> Gardner, Martin.
-"Mathematical games-The fantastic combinations of John Conway’s new solitaire game, Life, 1970." _Scientific American, October_: 120-123. <br>
+5. <a name="5"></a>Gardner, Martin.
+"Mathematical games-The fantastic combinations of John Conway’s new solitaire game, Life, 1970." _Scientific American, October_: 120-123.
-<a id="4">[6]</a> “Conway’s Game of Life.” _Wikipedia_, Wikimedia Foundation, 16 Sept.
+6. <a name="6"></a>“Conway’s Game of Life.” _Wikipedia_, Wikimedia Foundation, 16 Sept.
 2024, en.wikipedia.org/wiki/Conway%27s_Game_of_Life.